A collection of historical footage, films, and lectures about Lviv and Galicia.

 Reveals the intimate stories of three courageous individuals who took it upon themselves to preserve the dignity of the human spirit.
 For more information in English, see the Three Stories of Galicia website.

-Full version, only in Ukrainian:
+Full version in Ukrainian:

 Golden September.
 Chronicles of Galicia (2010)